CSE442-Project/CSE-442-Project/README.md

 # CSE-442-Project
-A game for 442: “Dumpster Dodge”
+A webapp for 442: “Uber but for snowplows”